Yuriy Shatalov

-Yuriy Shatalov (Jurij Szatałow; born 15 September 1963) is a Ukrainian-Russian former professional football manager and player.
-He was coach of Polish side Górnik Łęczna from 2013 until his resignation on 6 May 2016.
+Yuriy Shatalov (Jurij Szatałow; born 15 September 1963) is a Russian former professional football manager and player.
+He is currently the manager of Polish club Górnik Łęczna.

-He has dual Ukrainian and Polish citizenship.
+He is a Polish citizen, and has previously held Ukrainian citizenship.

 Career

 He played for several clubs in Europe, including Pārdaugava Rīga in the Soviet First League and Amica Wronki the Polish Ekstraklasa.